Donna Rose (rugby union)

 Donna Rose (born 5 June 1991) is a Welsh Rugby Union player who plays prop for the Wales women's national rugby union team and Saracens.
 She made her debut for the Wales national squad in 2021 and represented them at the 2021 Women's Six Nations Championship.

 Club career

 Growing up in Hampshire, Rose began playing rugby as a teenager, first as a winger for Ellingham & Ringwood RFC under-18s, and later in the back-row for Trojans, for which she made 153 appearances.

 After captaining the team for five years, she was approached by then-coach Alex Austerberry to play for Saracens.
 She signed with the team as prop in 2019.

 International career

 A Welsh grandfather enabled Rose to join the Wales national squad.
 She made her debut in the 2021 Women's Six Nations Championship in a match against France.

-Rose has won nine caps in her rugby career to date.
-She was selected in Wales squad for the 2021 Rugby World Cup in New Zealand.
+Rose was selected in Wales squad for the 2021 Rugby World Cup in New Zealand.
+She was named in the Welsh side for the 2025 Six Nations Championship in March.

+She was eventually named in Wales squad to the Women's Rugby World Cup.